By using this site, you agree to the Privacy Policy and Terms of Use.

 Choline emerges as key protective mechanism

-Eggs represent the densest natural source of choline in the American diet, with one large egg providing approximately 33% of daily choline requirements.
+Eggs represent a dense natural source of choline in the American diet.
 According to research published in the Journal of Neurobiological Aging, choline serves as the substrate for acetylcholine, the neurotransmitter that deteriorates in Alzheimer’s disease.

 This connection has therapeutic implications.
 Donepezil, the most commonly prescribed Alzheimer’s medication, works by preventing acetylcholine breakdown—essentially preserving what remains of this crucial neurotransmitter.
 The disease itself is characterized by progressive loss of cholinergic neurons.